Captures

 Disable Capture Functionality

-Sometimes, security requirements dictate that capture functionality should NOT be triggered at all (for example, PCI compliance for payment information).
+Sometimes, security requirements dictate that capture functionality should not be triggered at all (for example, PCI compliance for payment information).

 To disable Captures altogether, edit the agent configuration file as described in Disable Captures.